 In the interest of public safety and lifelong good health, it’s imperative that parents and pediatricians only allow babies to get one aluminum-containing vaccine at a time.

-Young families may decide to delay all aluminum-containing vaccines until safer vaccines are developed.
+Young families, like these good folks in Estonia, may decide to delay all aluminum-containing vaccines until safer vaccines are developed.
 Delaying vaccinations that contain aluminum may help protect our babies’ brains.
 A delayed schedule is a medically and scientifically reasonable choice and one that forward-thinking science-informed doctors already support.